robsyme/nf-blocks/README.md

 ```

 > [!NOTE]
-> The Nextflow Plugin registry is under active development.
+> This Plugin is under active development.
 Do no use in production
 >